Tree C Technology assists ITER Japan (QST) in Remote Handling challenges

-QST, The National Institutes for Quantum and Radiological Science and Technology of Japan, together with Advanced Technology Corporation (A-Tech), has granted Tree C Technology B.V. a contract to develop a structural simulator for the Blanket Remote Handling System (BRHS) designed for the ITER fusion research project.
-The contract also includes training sessions in Japan in the use of VR4Robots®, Tree C’s proprietary virtual reality based remote handling application.
+The National Institute for Quantum and Radiological Science and Technology of Japan (QST) and Advanced Technology Co. have granted Tree C Technology B.V. a contract to develop a structural simulator for the ITER Blanket Remote Handing System.
+This simulator is based on Tree C’s latest VR4Robots® technology.

-Tree C is excited to extend its contribution to the fusion research program through this valued assignment from QST and A-Tech, fusion being the potential and clean solution satisfying the ever growing energy demand in future.
+Tree C is excited to extend its contribution to the fusion research program through this valued assignment from QST and A-Tech, with fusion energy being the potential and clean solution for future demands for electrical energy.

 This project is a great opportunity for the Tree C team to demonstrate its skills in physics modelling of complex equipment for challenging simulations and remote handling tasks at a scientific level.